Dr John Stanton

 Honourable Society of the Inner Temple

 John's research primarily focuses on localism in the UK, including local decision-making and democracy.
-He is interested in the nature and role of local government and the broader constitutional position it fulfils.
+He is interested in the nature and role of local government, central-local relations and the broader constitutional position it fulfils.

 John welcomes approaches for supervision from prospective PhD students in the area of constitutional law, particularly in relation to: decision-making, democracy and localism.